Only logged in customers who have purchased this tutor may leave a review.

 Year of Graduation:

 I have educated students ranging from Kindergarten to 12th grade in Reading, Writing, and Math during and after school.
 I worked in conjunction with other tutors and the teacher to tailor study methods for students that ensured maximum efficacy.
 I advised students on time management, developing personal voice, and critical thinking to cultivate individual growth.
 I contributed 50+ hours in private tutor sessions through the California Scholarship Federation, National Honor Society, and the Tzu Chi Foundation’s Everybody Reads programs.
+Most recently, I was an Equity Fellow with the Diamond Educational Excellence Partnership.
+I worked to improve the literacy of students in underprivileged San Diego communities.
 To this very day, I still seek opportunities to teach and, in turn, grow myself.
 I've helped peers on a variety of pieces in multiple settings from non-fiction writing in a workshop-style environment to something as casual as helping my older sister write her speech.
 I genuinely feel good about helping others achieve their aspirations and, more importantly, to believe in themselves.

 Philanthropy / Volunteering Experience

 Benevolence has been instilled in me from a young age and is one of the cornerstones of the person I am today.
 I started volunteering when I was in middle school.
 Honestly, I wasn't all too interested in serving a greater cause at first, but my whole perspective changed as I continued to volunteer with my family.
 My mom brought us to pass out food to homeless people in downtown LA.
 The prospect of hanging around for an hour in the sun or in the wind in a dingy area was less than appealing.
 But, one day as people were lining up for food, I passed a sandwich to someone and they walked away with the widest smile on their face.
 They thanked us profusely before leaving.
 I've never seen someone in such a situation so blissful and grateful.
 We had provided their simple happiness and there was no feeling more heartwarming than that.
 I have since stopped going to that seemingly random street corner to hand out food with my community center, but I haven't stopped my personal mission to be the light for others.
-I have volunteered throughout high school until now at pet shelters, schools, marathons, food kitchens, and more because I believe in the value of it.
+I have volunteered throughout high school until now because I believe in the value of it.
 I was the co-vice president of key club in high school, often finding various events for my club to go to.
 I joined the National Honors Society and California Scholarship Federation, receiving a stole upon graduation for my achievements within the club.
 I was also the pledge service chair in my co-ed community service-based fraternity, where my co-chair and I planned and executed a 3-hour service project for 31 people.
-I am currently serving as the Operation Santa Chair, where myself and 3 of my peers will be adapting our gift-giving program to the unique COVID-19 situation.
+I just finished my year-long term as an Operation Santa Chair, where 3 of my peers and I adapted our gift-giving program to the COVID-19 situation.
+We were able to deliver presents to over 500 individuals in the San Diego area!
 In light of the social justice campaign going on, I have also helped with the donation collection for the Black Lives Matter Los Angeles Bail Fund, in which we raised $890.